Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with additive noise: Proof of Main Results

 where \(B(t)=3C\mathbb{E}\|v_0\|^2+3Ct+3Ct\text{Tr}(Q)\).
 Next, we establish the boundedness of \(\mathbb{E}\|u_h(t)\|^2 \) for $t \geq 0$.
 From the equation \eqref{eqn1.8} and \eqref{errorv}, we have

 Applying Gronwall’s inequality yields:

 Substituting this bound into inequality \eqref{errorv} gives:

 This completes the proof of Lemma \ref{lemma1}. \end{proof} Now we prove our first main result of the paper.
 First, we find the error between $v(t)$ and $v_h(t)$.
-Using this error, we obtain the rate of convergence of finite element approximation of stochastic semilinear generalized BBM equation \eqref{eqn1.3}. \begin{proof}[\bf Proof of Theorem \ref{thm1}] We use the representations \eqref{eqn1.6} and \eqref{eqn1.9}, the error between the exact and approximate solutions for $t \geq 0$ is given by
+Using this error, we obtain the rate of convergence of the finite element approximation of the fourth-order stochastic pseudo-parabolic equation \eqref{eqn1.3}. \begin{proof}[\bf Proof of Theorem \ref{thm1}] We use the representations \eqref{eqn1.6} and \eqref{eqn1.9}, the error between the exact and approximate solutions for $t \geq 0$ is given by

 By Proposition 3.2 of \cite{kovacs1}, we have the following estimate for $I_1(t)$

 For the $I_2(t)$, we use Lipschitz continuity property of the function $f$ and the deterministic finite element error estimate \eqref{destimate 1} and \eqref{destimate 2} to get